 Is a Vegan Diet Healthy for Kids?

 It’s great for kids to think about the food choices they make every day.
-But you need to make sure she’s choosing foods that will give her enough energy to play, learn, and think.
+But you need to make sure they are choosing foods that will give them enough energy to play, learn, and think.

 There are plenty of pros to a plant-based diet.
 For example, giving up meat helps cut down on unhealthy saturated fat and cholesterol.

 Still, “there are some micro-nutrients that can be difficult to obtain ... from a vegan diet,” Lauer says.

 You’ll need to plan carefully to make sure that your child gets enough:

 Calories.
 Children’s calorie needs are different from adults' -- especially for kids under the age of 3, Lauer says.
 “They use more energy per pound of body weight than do adults and need to take in more energy per day to maintain healthy growth and activity,” he explains.
 Make sure your child eats foods high in “good” fats, such nuts, nut butters, and avocados.

 Protein.
 It is possible to get this important nutrient without meat or dairy.
 Nut products, seeds, beans, and 100% whole grains all have protein that fuels kids through the day.
 A whole wheat peanut butter sandwich is a kid-friendly choice.

 Vitamin B-12.
 It’s crucial for a healthy nervous system and blood cells.
 Animal foods are the main sources, so it’s easy for vegans not to get enough.
 Still, soy drinks, cereals, and veggie “meats” are all good sources.

 Iron.
 Fortified cereals provide much-needed iron, as do beans and leafy green veggies.
 Your child will be able to absorb even more iron if they eat it with a food high in vitamin C. (Think salsa on a bean burrito.)